Country Finishing Style

 Physical distress is physically “destruction” to the furniture to create the

-impression of damaged, broken or imperfect.
-There are many physical distresses can be generated to make "country looked",.
+impression of damaged, broken, or imperfect.
+There are many physical distresses that can be generated to make "country look.".
 The

-physical distresses with rock, file, nail or hammer are mainly used to make the damage looked caused by the physical abused.
-The physical distress can also be used to form the traditionally
+physical distresses with a rock, file, nail, or hammer are mainly used to make the damage look caused by the physical abuse.
+The physical distress can also be used to form the traditional

-impression since of the imperfect production process such as the unevenness surfaces,
+impression since of the imperfect production process, such as the uneven surfaces,

-the imperfect shape etc. The distress with files, hand planner or chisel are used
+the imperfect shape, etc. The distress with files, hand planners, or chisels is used

 the shape.
-We can use the knife, chisel or nail for this purpose.
+You can use the knife, chisel, or nail for this purpose.
 You can find more about physical distress in our previous article: physical distress for wood finishing

 heavy physical distress